batkov/EZQRCodeScanner/README.md

     ```
     - (void)scannerView:(EZQRCodeScanner *)scanner outputString:(NSString *)output {
-        // do something to the output
+        // do something to the output and pop the scanner from the navigationController if you use push before.
     }
     ```